PhilipOyelegbin/cloud-projects/cloud-devops/Readme.md

 - Overview of DevOps principles, cloud computing, and industry best practices.
 - Hands-on Lab: Set up free-tier accounts on AWS/Azure/GCP.
-- Project: Deploy a simple static website using an S3 bucket or cloud storage service, click [here](./Readme.md) for access.
+- Project: Deploy a simple static website using an S3 bucket or cloud storage service, click [here](./phase-1/module1/module1.md) for access.

 #### **Module 2: Linux, Scripting, and Version Control**

 - Learn Linux fundamentals and shell scripting (Bash, Python).
 - Introduction to Git, GitHub, and Git workflows.
-- Project: Automate user and package installation on a Linux VM with Bash scripting.
+- Project: Automate user and package installation on a Linux VM with Bash scripting, click [here](./phase-1/module1/module2.md) for access.

 #### **Module 3: Infrastructure as Code (IaC) Basics**

 - Introduction to Terraform/CloudFormation and infrastructure automation.
 - Hands-on Lab: Deploy an EC2 instance or Virtual Machine using IaC.
-- Project: Automate the deployment of a simple web server using Terraform.
+- Project: Automate the deployment of a simple web server using Terraform, click [here](./phase-1/module1/module3.md) for access.

 ---